thycotic/sdk-documentation/README.md

       1. Assign an Application User Account (create one if you haven't already)
       1. Generate a Rule Key (optional)
       1. Save
-1. Download the dlls from [Nuget](https://www.nuget.org/packages?q=thycotic "https://www.nuget.org/packages?q=thycotic")
+1. Install the Thycotic.SecretServer.Sdk.Extensions.Integration.HttpModule Nuget package.
+  - This is available in the Nuget package manager from Thycotic.
+Installing it will also install the necessary dependencies.
+  - We recommend this method of installation so dependencies will also be automatically installed, and the Nuget package manager will show when updates are available.
+1. It is also possible to Or manually download the packages from [Nuget](https://www.nuget.org/packages?q=thycotic "https://www.nuget.org/packages?q=thycotic"), but this requires more effort and you won't be notified of updates.
+  1. The following packages are needed:
+    - Thycotic.SecretServer.Sdk
+	- Thycotic.SecretServer.Sdk.Extensions.Configuration
+	- Thycotic.SecretServer.Sdk.Extensions.Integration
+	- Thycotic.SecretServer.Sdk.Extensions.Integration.HttpModule
   1. After downloading, use 7zip to unpack the ngpkg and navigate to the lib directory
   1. Make sure you only extract dlls from subdirectories in NetStandard2.0 or net461
   1. Copy the extracted dlls to your application’s bin folder:
     - Thycotic.SecretServer.Sdk.dll
     - Thycotic.SecretServer.Sdk.Extensions.Configuration.dll
     - Thycotic.SecretServer.Sdk.Extensions.Integration.dll